Fine structure from normal iterability: Standard bicephali

 Also define $\curlyM^{e\Tt}=\{\alpha<\lambda\bigm|\sides_\alpha=\{e\}\}$.
-Given for example a bicephalus $(P,Q,\rho)$, we may also write $\mathscr{P}^\Tt=\curlyM^{0\Tt}$ and $P_\alpha=M^{0\Tt}_\alpha$ and $i_{\alpha\beta}=i^{0\Tt}_{\alpha\beta}$, and likewise $\mathscr{Q}^\Tt=\curlyM^{1\Tt}_\alpha$ and $Q_\alpha=M^{1\Tt}_\alpha$ and $j_{\alpha\beta}=i^{1\Tt}_{\alpha\beta}$,
+Given for example a bicephalus $(P,Q,\rho)$, we may also write $\mathscr{P}^\Tt=\curlyM^{0\Tt}$ and $P_\alpha=M^{0\Tt}_\alpha$ and $i_{\alpha\beta}=i^{0\Tt}_{\alpha\beta}$, and likewise $\mathscr{Q}^\Tt=\curlyM^{1\Tt}_\alpha$ and $Q_\alpha=M^{1\Tt}_\alpha$ and $j_{\alpha\beta}=i^{1\Tt}_{\alpha\beta}$.

-A \emph{putative degree-maximal iteration tree} on $B$ is likewise, but if $\lambda=\alpha+1$, then we do not demand that $B_\alpha$ is wellfounded or that it be a bicephalus/premouse. \end{dfn}
+A \dfnemph{putative degree-maximal iteration tree} on $B$ is likewise, but if $\lambda=\alpha+1$, then we do not demand that $B_\alpha$ is wellfounded or that it be a bicephalus/premouse. \end{dfn}

 The following lemma summarizes some basic facts.
-The proof is left to the reader, but it is much as for trees on premice, using Lemmas \ref{lem:bicephalus_ult} and \ref{lem:basic_fs_pres} (it is also like \cite[Lemma 3.21]{premouse_inheriting}).
+The proof is left to the reader, but it is much as for trees on premice, using Lemmas \ref{lem:bicephalus_ult} and \ref{cor:basic_fs_pres} (it is also like \cite[Lemma 3.21]{premouse_inheriting}).

-\begin{lem} Let $\Tt$ be a putative degree-maximal tree on a degree $(m^0,m^1)$ bicephalus $(M_0,M_1,\rho)$.
-Write $\mathscr{B}=\curlyB^\Tt$, etc. If $\Tt$ has wellfounded models, then it is a degree-maximal tree, i.e. satisfies all conditions of Definition \ref{dfn:bicephalus_tree}.
-Moreover, supposing $\Tt$ does have wellfounded models, we have:
+\begin{lem} Let $\Tt$ be a putative degree-maximal tree on a degree $(m^0,m^1)$ bicephalus $(M^0,M^1,\rho)$ with wellfounded models.
+Then it is a degree-maximal tree, i.e.~satisfies all conditions of Definition \ref{dfn:bicephalus_tree}.
+Moreover, writing $\mathscr{B}=\curlyB^\Tt$, etc, we have: